Managatrix/ImperialToMetricPWA/README.md

 # Imperial To Metric PWA
 A little project to get my hands on creating and publishing a simple Blazor WASM app.
-The app is aimed towards mobile devices, but as a Progressive Web App, can be used on any device with a compatible browser.
+The app is aimed towards mobile devices, but as a Progressive Web App, can be used on any device with a compatible browser.\
+The app is publised on Github Pages [here](https://managatrix.github.io/ImperialToMetricPWA/).
+It works and can be installed (through the browser-integrated install button) on any device.
+However, the installed PWA doesn't work on Android devices.

 ## Functionalities
 Convert Imperial units to Metric and the other way around.
 Conversions include: